Making housing more affordable

 - Streamlining housing approval processes: The Development Application Best Practice Guide supports councils to speed up housing approvals across NSW.
 Faster housing approvals lead to the efficient delivery of new housing.

 - Online lodgement of housing applications: A new online Complying Development Certificate service for some residential development types has been released through the NSW Planning Portal.
 The service is available in a limited number of council areas, however it will be expanded to include more councils and private certifiers in late 2018.
 It will create a standard process across NSW and provide more transparency in the approval system.

-- Improving and simplifying the state policy for exempt and complying development: We are creating fast-track housing approvals processes for developments by:
+- Improving and simplifying the state policy for exempt and complying development: We are creating fast-track housing approvals processes for developments by implementing:

 - a new Simplified Housing Code